 The Acropolis Museum of Athens: The Acropolis Museum can be found in the picturesque area of Makriyianni Athens, on Dionysiou Areopagitou Street.
 It is located in the southeast corner of Acropolis rock.
-It was built to house the vast exhibits that were found during the excavations in the Acropolis and that were too many to fit in the former small Acropolis Museum.
+It was built to house the vast exhibits that were found during the excavations in the Acropolis and who were too many to fit in the former small Acropolis Museum.

 An interesting feature of this museum is the extensive use of glass that is used inside and outside of this building.
 All the artifacts recovered from the excavation site date back to the Greek Bronze Age, the Roman and the Byzantine era.
-It is a four storied museum, where three levels have been used to showcase the historical artifacts and the remaining top floor houses the gift shop, cafeteria, restaurant and offices.
+It is a four storied museum, where three levels have been used to showcase the historical artifacts and the remaining top floor houses the gift shop, cafeteria, restaurant, and offices.

 The entire tour of the museum is structured in such a manner that visitors will be going to each of the floors according to the chronological order of the time period.
 At first, visitors come across the exhibits found on the Acropolis Slopes.
 The hall housing these exhibits is long and rectangular in shape and imitates the ascending path on a rock.
 Here, there are various objects and remains of buildings from the settlements dating back to the Neolithic period, from 3000 B.C to the 6th century A.D, and ancient sanctuaries dedicated to gods Dionysus and Asclepius.